jrmiller82/pathfinder-2-sqlite/README.md

 not require setting up a client/server model.
 It's also likely that the database will fit into memory easily so performance issues aren't likely to be a problem.
 Also, most use cases of this data will likely be read only, so the sqlite limitations on concurrent writes won't be an issue either.
+Finally, it's permissively licensed.

 ## Why not JSON?